thecredibleway/thecredibleway-com/docs/faq/questions/arent-the-gospels-full-of-contradictions.md

 recorded, these differences do not amount to contradictions.
 Instead, they reflect the unique perspectives and emphases of the individual Gospel writers.
 The consistency of the textual tradition, as evidenced by discoveries like the Dead Sea Scrolls, further supports the reliability of the Gospels.
-When examined in their historical and literary context, the supposed contradictions dissolve, revealing a coherent and reliable narrative about the life, death and resurrection of Jesus.
+When examined in their historical and literary context, the supposed contradictions dissolve, revealing a coherent and reliable account about the life, death and resurrection of Jesus.

 :::info[[Protestant Christian Evidences, Prof. B. Ramm,](https://www.amazon.com/Protestant-Christian-Evidences-Bernard-Rahm/dp/B000NL2HV6) professor of religion at Baylor University]